United Kingdom in the Soviet–Afghan War: Britain's involvement

 Within three weeks of the Soviet invasion, the cabinet secretary, Robert Armstrong, was negotiating how to channel covert military aid towards the Islamic resistance fighting the Russians.
 Secretary of State Peter Carrington attempted to visit Moscow to try to persuade the leader of the Soviet Union Leonid Brezhnev to withdraw his troops from Afghanistan, but this proved fruitless when Soviet foreign minister Andrei Gromyko refused any meeting on the matter.
 Armstrong then sent a note to Thatcher, Carrington and "C" (Sir Colin Figures the head of MI6) arguing the case for military aid to "encourage and support resistance".
 Carrington then visited Pakistan on 17 January meeting with President Zia-ul-Haq touring the border and assuring them of support.
 A further meeting with West German, French and US representatives took place in London the following month.
-All looked to support the Mujahideen in some ways but not to provide direct aid – the French proposed channelling military aid via the Iraqis, but the West Germans were concerned about American intentions and the danger of a third world war.
+All looked to support the Mujahideen in some ways but not to provide direct aid – the French proposed channeling military aid via the Iraqis, but the West Germans were concerned about American intentions and the danger of a third world war.
 France agreed to provide some support, but only with the medical group Médecins Sans Frontières.
 Thatcher, on the other hand, wanted to wage a covert war even if it meant putting British troops on the ground.
 However any overt military action to counter the USSR was out of the question, not just because of the risks of escalation, but the severe limitations on the UK's military capabilities.
 The Conservative government wanted to focus Britain's armed forces on Europe, and the risks of conflict between NATO and the Warsaw Pact.

 Thatcher had a long conversation with US President Jimmy Carter and both agreed to give as much assistance to the Afghan rebels.
 She also enthusiastically backed Carter's tough stance towards the Soviets, but did not go as far as boycotting the Moscow Olympic Games which the US had done.

-Support for the Afghan resistance was approved by the British government who then authorised MI6 to conduct operations within the first year of the Soviet occupation.
+Support for the Afghan resistance was approved by the British government who then authorized MI6 to conduct operations within the first year of the Soviet occupation.
 This was to be coordinated by MI6 officers in Islamabad in liaison with the CIA and Pakistan's ISI.
 Carrington was also eager to get 'scenes of Afghans fighting communists onto television screens' hoping for a televised style war like Vietnam.